torao/asterisque/README.md

   @Export(10)
   def surround(text:String):Future[String]
 }
-// 2) Implementation class is used as remote service on server node. class Sample1Impl extends Service with Sample1 {
+// 2) Implementation class of interfaces is used as remote service on
+// server node.
+You may calculate result asynchronously after returning
+// `Future` immediately.
+class Sample1Impl extends Service with Sample1 {
   def greeting(name:String) = Session() match {
     case Some(session) =>